WI Training Professional

 Instructor: Angel Stoddard MS

 This course requires pre class homework through materials that can be accessed in Canvas, an online learning platform.
 Instructions for admission to Canvas and how to complete the pre class homework will be emailed to participants 2 weeks prior to the course start date.
-Homework must be completed in order to participate in the Zoom portion of the class. a post class homework piece must be turned in to the instructor in order to successfully pass the course.
+Homework MUST be completed to participate in the Zoom portion of the class.
+A post-class homework assignment must be completed to successfully pass the course.